 Microsoft Word had been used to collect regular information from all educational institutions regarding their admissions procedures.
 Reporting and analysing data, however, was labour intensive as it had to be done manually.
 SPA had started building an in-house Microsoft Access database as staff were able to build their own forms and reports.
 However they lacked expertise in setting up a well defined model for the database.

 Our client had very specific and specialist requirements, covering a wide range of different question types.
 Furthermore, questions would evolve but staff needed to compare new data to information collected previously.
 The team wanted to be able to change questions themselves, as well as create new ones.
-They also wished to automate as much of the process as possible, and needed someone to build this facility for them.
+They also wished to automate as much of the process as possible, but were unable to do this themselves.